How Many Steller Sea Lions Are There

 Technology Helps Us Cover More Ground

-Our group also uses unmanned aircraft to survey Steller sea lions, primarily in hard-to-reach sites of the Aleutian Islands.
+Our group also uses uncrewed aircraft to survey Steller sea lions, primarily in hard-to-reach sites of the Aleutian Islands.
 This survey is done off the U.S. Fish and Wildlife research vessel Tiglax when we are surveying from the Twin Otter.
 See this link for more information.

 Analyzing Collected Data